 - Personal first aid kit - items you are likely to need including band aids, blister tape, ‘Second Skin’ headache tablets, knee brace etc.

 - Sweets, Chocolate or Scroggin - Watch the weight

 - Light weight water bottle - Approximately I litre.

 - Toiletries – Watch the weight - bring only what you need for a week

 - Towel – a small one will do.

 - Sunscreen & lip balm - ‘30+’ and water resistant

 - Mobile phone - reception at the chalet itself is minimal to non-existant, however it can useful while touring.

 If you have any doubts, questions or concerns regarding equipment contact your party leader or the bookings officer on 0407 242 538

-- Keep your feet dry - use ‘Snowseal’ on your boots and wear gaiters
+- Keep your feet dry - use ‘Snowseal’ on your boots (if leather) and wear gaiters

 - Buy at least one pair of thin thermal socks and one pair of ‘Explorer’ style socks.
 (Cheap insurance at about $20) Do this before hiring your skis, and wear them when you are trying on your boots.
 Your boots should fit snugly with a small amount of space at the toes.
 Pure wool and pure nylon socks are not recommended.